sprj-git/sp-file-upload/README.md

 This is sample Angular SPA to upload large file into SharePoint library from a SharePoint web page.
 It works in IE as well as other modern browsers such as Chrome, Firefox, etc.,

+## Download & initial setup
+Step 1: Download the repo to local folder.

+Step 2: Go to the local folder of the repo where it contains package.json & run the below command.
+It might take a while depending on your machine & requires internet access.

+npm install

 ## Build - DEV mode
 Follow the below steps to generate DEV mode build

 Step 1: Update the --base-href & --deploy-url parameters of "build:dev" scripts in package.json file --base-href should be the URL of the page where the SPA will be rendered.
  --deploy-url should be the URL of the library where the SPA script files will be hosted.

 Step 2: Generate DEV build by running below script.
-The build artifacts will be stored in the `dist/` directory. npm run build:dev
+The build artifacts will be stored in the `dist/` directory.

+npm run build:dev

 Step 3: Upload the files from `dist/` directory in the SharePoint library mentioned in --deploy-url